michaeljulius-FC/SecureSphere_Password_Manager/README.md

 - Ensure sensitive information remains easily accessible when needed while maintaining security.

 Our approach leverages **modern security practices** to deliver both ease of use and the highest level of **protection against cyber threats**, offering users confidence in an increasingly complex digital world.
-A secure, command-line-based password management system built with Python and SQLite3. [cite_start]This project focuses on **Collaborative Fidelity**, ensuring a modular design that prioritizes data integrity and industry-standard security practices[cite: 3, 4].
+A secure, command-line-based password management system built with Python and SQLite3.
+This project focuses on **Collaborative Fidelity**, ensuring a modular design that prioritizes data integrity and industry-standard security practices.

 # SecureSphere Password Manager

-A secure, command-line-based password management system built with Python and SQLite3. [cite_start]This project focuses on **Collaborative Fidelity**, ensuring a modular design that prioritizes data integrity and industry-standard security practices[cite: 3, 4].
+A secure, command-line-based password management system built with Python and SQLite3.
+This project focuses on **Collaborative Fidelity**, ensuring a modular design that prioritizes data integrity and industry-standard security practices.

 ## 🔐 Key Features

-- [cite_start]**Master Authentication Gatekeeper**: Uses SHA-256 hashing to verify user identity before granting access to the vault[cite: 11, 12].
+- **Master Authentication Gatekeeper**: Uses SHA-256 hashing to verify user identity before granting access to the vault.
-- [cite_start]**Hidden Password Input**: Utilizes the `getpass` module to mask the Master Password during login to prevent "shoulder surfing"[cite: 13].
+- **Hidden Password Input**: Utilizes the `getpass` module to mask the Master Password during login to prevent "shoulder surfing".
-- [cite_start]**Secure CRUD Operations**: Full capability to Search, Add, Update, and Delete credentials stored in an encrypted SQLite3 database[cite: 18, 19, 20].
+- **Secure CRUD Operations**: Full capability to Search, Add, Update, and Delete credentials stored in an encrypted SQLite3 database.
-- [cite_start]**Robust Password Generation**: Automatically generates 16-character secure passwords using the `secrets` library, or allows for custom manual entry[cite: 15, 16].
+- **Robust Password Generation**: Automatically generates 16-character secure passwords using the `secrets` library, or allows for custom manual entry.
-- [cite_start]**Action Logging**: Maintains a `logs.txt` file to track system activity and modifications for audit purposes[cite: 21, 22].
+- **Action Logging**: Maintains a `logs.txt` file to track system activity and modifications for audit purposes.

 ## 🛠️ Technology Stack